Chancellor (education): Hong Kong

-In Hong Kong, the Chief Executive of Hong Kong (and before 1997, Governor of Hong Kong) acts as the chancellor of all chartered universities, which includes all eight public universities and Hong Kong Metropolitan University.
+In Hong Kong, the Chief Executive of Hong Kong (before 1997 the Governor of Hong Kong) acts as the chancellor of all chartered universities, which includes all eight public universities and Hong Kong Metropolitan University.
 Day-to-day operation is in the hands of either a vice-chancellor (older and established institutions) or a president (in newer institutions), depending on the institution.

-Kazakhstan, Turkey, Russia, and Ukraine

-In Kazakhstan, Turkey, Russia, and Ukraine, the chancellor is the head of the university and is called a "rector."
-Some universities in Russia and Ukraine have figurehead "presidents."

 India

-In India, almost all universities have a chancellor as their titular head whose function is largely ceremonial.
-The governor of the state, appointed as the union's representative of state by the president, is the honorary chancellor of all State owned universities.
+In India, almost all universities have a chancellor as their titular head, whose function is largely ceremonial.
+The governor of the state appointed as the union's representative of state by the president, is the honorary chancellor of all state-owned universities.
 The de facto head of any government university is the vice-chancellor.
-In private non-profit universities, normally the head of the foundation who has established the university is the chancellor of the university and is the head of the university.

-For private university unlike the chancellor who heads the conventional Indian 'state university', the private university is headed by a president or chairman of private organization and have other posts like vice-chancellors, deans of faculties, registrar and controller of examinations.
+A private university or deemed university is headed by a president rather than a chancellor.

 Ireland

-In Ireland, the four universities all have a chancellor as their figurehead leader.
-However, the day-to-day operations of the universities are under the directorship of a president (a provost in the case of Trinity College Dublin).
-The National University of Ireland's constituent universities do not have a chancellor each; rather, the president of each constituent university has the title of Pro-Vice-Chancellor of the NUI.
-In Dublin City University and the University of Limerick, the chancellor is also the chairman of the university's governing authority.
+In Ireland, four universities have a chancellor.
+The chancellor of the National University of Ireland is also chair of the senate of the university, while the chancellors of Dublin City University and the University of Limerick are also the chairs of those universities' governing authorities.
+The chancellor of the University of Dublin presides at meetings of the university's senate and is one of the two visitors of Trinity College Dublin.